hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](29.png)

 Just like D4, use vias on A6, A7, D2, and D3 to reach their respective header pins.
-- If your via is too close to a pad, solder might flow into it and prevent the pad from being properly attached, so, even though KiCAD doesn't stop you from doing that, stay a safe distance away from pads.
+- If your via is too close to a pad, solder might flow into it and prevent the pad from being properly attached.
+So, even though KiCAD doesn't stop you from doing that, stay a safe distance away from pads.
-- Note how we used vias to cross A6 and A7.
-This prevented us from having to run A7 all the way outside the headers to loop around.
+- Note how this uses vias to cross A6 and A7.
+This prevents us from having to run A7 all the way outside the headers to loop around.

-You can click on the blue `B.Cu` layer in the Layers sidebar to bring the Back layer traces to the front.
+You can click on the blue `B.Cu` layer in the Layers sidebar to visually bring the back layer traces to the front.

 ![](30.png)